paramsingh/paramsingh.github.io/fivefifteen.md

 permalink: /updates/
 ---

+*I'm gonna start doing weekly updates on this page.
+They should ideally take me 15 minutes to write and if a person reads them, it should take them 15 minutes, not that I expect anyone to read them.*

 # 15th September, 2019

 * I spend a lot of time learning stuff at Stripe.
 Been working with Ruby